onionpancakes/chassis/README.md

 ;; "<div class=\"bar foo\"></div>"
 ```

-Map of attribute values are concatenated as style strings.
+A map of attribute values are concatenated as a style string.

 ```clojure
 (c/html [:div {:style {:color  :red